percona/everest-doc/docs/reference/troubleshoot.md

 We leverage the [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/) to manage the operators.
 OLM is deployed explicitly to the `everest-olm` namespace.

 The main components are:

+* olm-operator
+* catalog-operator
+* packageserver

+When you install Percona Everest, the following components are installed:
 {.power-number}

-   - olm-operator
-   - catalog-operator
-   - packageserver

-1. When you install Percona Everest, the `olm-operator`, `catalog-operator`, and  `packageserver` gets installed in the `everest-olm` namespace:
+1. The `olm-operator`, `catalog-operator`, and  `packageserver` gets installed in the `everest-olm` namespace:

     Execute the following command, all the three deployments should be present in the `everest-olm` namespace